 We share your information with third parties such as:

-When we share your data, we only share the minimum required for the purpose of the data processing (for example if the purpose is to send you a mailing by post, we wouldn’t share your email address with the mailing house, because they don’t need it).
-We also ensure that processes are in place so that data is always transferred to third parties.
+When we share your data, we only share the required data needed for the purpose.
+For example, when we send a mailing by post we don't share your email address with the mailing house.
+This is because that data is not required.
+We ensure that processes are in place to secure the transfer of data to third parties.
 We also ensure the safe storage and deletion of data after use

 The third parties we share data with are: